RyantheKing/RyansSite/_posts/2025-04-11-backup-synology-with-omv.md

 * `Port` is the rsync port on OMV
 * `Username` is the username you set inside of the rsync module settings in OMV
 * `Password` is the password you set for the rsync module
-* Click on the `Backup module` dropdown, the rsync module you created should automatically advertise itself.
+* Click on the `Backup module` drop-down, the rsync module you created should automatically advertise itself.

 Now you are done!
 You can select the folders and applications you want to back up, enable settings like client-side encryption (if you are worried about the security of the files on your OMV server), and create a backup schedule. \
 The first backup will take a long time especially if you have slow internet (I had to do the initial backup by moving my server to the same network as my NAS temporarily), but subsequent backups should only transfer the changes in data. \